ssato/python-anyconfig/README.rst

    UpdateWithMergeListsDict, No, Merge recursively like UpdateWithMergeDict but lists will be concatenated.
    UpdateWithMergeListsOrderedDict, Yes, Likewise but the order of keys are kept.

-See also each m9dict class in m9dicts.dicts.
+See also each m9dict class definition and doctest cases in m9dicts.dicts for more details.

+Also, it's not too difficult to make original dict-like class inherited from m9dict classes such as m9dicts.UpdateWithReplaceDict, m9dicts.UpdateWithMergeDict.

 Installation
 ==============